TV:: Namespace

 TV::xplat_rsh

 An rsh command that is passed to MRNet instead of using the XPLAT_RSH environment variable.
 This command is used to launch remote processes.
 If this variable isn't explicitly set and the XPLAT_RSH environment variable is empty, TotalView uses the value of TV::launch_command.
-This value is used only when Classic TotalView uses MRNet.
+This value is used only when TotalView uses MRNet.

 Permitted Values: A remote launch command